Haven-1 Lab

 Full ISS EXPRESS rack capacity

-Ten Middeck Locker Equivalent (MLE) payload slots available for research, tech demonstration, and manufacturing in microgravity with 100 W of continuous power per slot.
+Eight Middeck Locker Equivalent (MLE) payload slots, with 100 W of continuous power per slot.

 Payload operations